bhauth/shelfsort/README.md

 - I'm currently unemployed, and the weather's been bad, so I had some free time.
 - It will probably get HR people to not throw out my resume. <- this is sarcasm

-#### How fast is Shelfsort?
-For large arrays, compared to std::stable_sort with unlimited memory, this implementation takes:
-- ~1.1x the time for random inputs
-- ~0.1x the time for sorted inputs

-[Here are some times](times.md) I got from running the included code.

 #### How optimized is this implementation?
 It's written in low-level C++ and does some branchless operations, but apart from that, it's not very optimized.
 Things I *haven't* done include:
-- trying different initial sorts for small segments
+- trying initial sorts for small segments that handle >4 elements
 - looking at the assembly code
 - manual vectorization